alphagov/govuk-design-guide/docs/accessibility-statement/index.md

 ## Preparation of this accessibility statement

-This statement was prepared on *date TBC*.
-It was last reviewed and updated on *date TBC*.
+This statement was prepared on 26 September 2024.
+It was last reviewed and updated on 26 September 2024.

 <!-- The GOV.UK Design Library website was last audited for accessibility issues by .  -->